FalconRider/Quantum-Rock-Paper-Scissors/README.md

 In a square there are 6 verts and I constrained 3 so sb 3 back.
 I'll try a little recoding the answer per the social networks example line "nx.relabel_nodes(G,{0: Alice,1:Bob - -  " and I should get the words instead if just numerical.
 It will be interesting to see if it  favors 1 or is truely random.

-And they say there's no useful everyday business apps for Quantum computers!

 Yup it worked!!
 Pics of successive runs included and run times.